Alessio-Marchese/Alessio.Marchese.Utils/Readme.md

-This is library with reusable code for personal purpose open to anyone
+This is a library with reusable code for personal purpose open to anyone